-Elmhurst History Museum is proud to present new Girl and Cub Scout programming for the 2016/2017 scouting year!
-While many of the programs meet badge requirements, the museum does not supply badges.
+Elmhurst History Museum leads Girl and Cub Scout programming for your scouting needs.
+Please note: while many of the programs meet badge requirements, the museum does not supply badges.
+Fun Patches are available for $2.
 Badge programs are 90 minutes in length and $5/Scout (no charge for participating adults unless otherwise noted).
-Please contact the museum educator at EHMeducator@elmhurst.org or via phone at 630-833-7090 for a reservation.
+Please contact Jessie Wandersee at 630-530-6879 or via e-mail at

-–Scouts will have the opportunity to work towards their Tiger Tales badge by visiting our historic Glos Mansion, learning American folk stories and songs, and playing games from the past.
+Telling Tales with the Tigers: Scouts will have the opportunity to work towards their Tiger Tales badge by visiting our historic Glos Mansion, learning American folk stories and songs, and playing games from the past.

-GENERAL SCOUT PROGRAMS
+GENERAL SCOUT PROGRAM INFORMATION

 THE FINE PRINT